How To Become a Robotics Technician

 How long does it take to become a robotics technician?

-The Robotics & Automation Technician training program at UTI can be completed in less than a year!7 When students graduate from the program, they are ready to pursue entry-level positions in the field like: robotics and automation technician, control systems technician or maintenance technician.
+The Robotics & Automation Technician program at UTI can be completed in less than a year!7 When students graduate from the program, they are ready to pursue entry-level positions in the field like: robotics and automation technician, control systems technician or maintenance technician.

 Is becoming a robotics technician hard?